IgnisDa/ryot/docs/content/importing.md

 - A new section will appear where you will have to map each exercise from your export.
 For
   example: "Arnold Press (Dumbbell)" -> "Arnold Dumbbell Press".
 All exercises need to be mapped.
-- If an exercise does not exist in your instance, open a new tab and create it from the "Exercises" page.
+- If an exercise does not exist in your instance, you need to create it.
 Then come back and change the input to the new exercise.
 - Once you have mapped all the exercises, click on "Import".

 ## Trakt